 While tooth veneers are a good solution for improving the cosmetic appearance of teeth, they are not a restorative solution for decayed or heavily damaged teeth.

-A dental crown is often the best way to restore a tooth that is cracked or has lost a lot of enamel.
+A dental crown is often the best way to restore a tooth that has damage to its structure.
 This covers the whole tooth, rather than just the front, and acts as a protective layer against further damage.

 Severely damaged teeth may have to be extracted, and in this case, a dental implant or bridge can be fitted to fill the gap.
 A dental implant acts as a root inserted into the jaw bone, and as such is the best way to avoid long-term bone loss from a missing tooth.
 However, it is also the most expensive prosthetic tooth option.

 Whichever solution you are considering, your dentist will be happy to discuss the options with you.
 It could be easier than you realized to achieve a smile you're proud of.

 If you want a smile makeover, dental veneers are one option.
 You'll need to choose between porcelain and composite veneers, and the decision will depend on your budget, the look you want to achieve, and how long you want the treatment to last.